Ligand: Ligand exchange

+Associative substitution closely resembles the SN2 mechanism in organic chemistry.
+A typically smaller ligand can attach to an unsaturated complex followed by loss of another ligand.
+Typically, the rate of the substitution is first order in entering ligand L and the unsaturated complex.

+Dissociative substitution is common for octahedral complexes.
+This pathway closely resembles the SN1 mechanism in organic chemistry.
+The identity of the entering ligand does not affect the rate.

 Ligand–protein binding database

 BioLiP is a comprehensive ligand–protein interaction database, with the 3D structure of the ligand–protein interactions taken from the Protein Data Bank.
 MANORAA is a webserver for analyzing conserved and differential molecular interaction of the ligand in complex with protein structure homologs from the Protein Data Bank.
 It provides the linkage to protein targets such as its location in the biochemical pathways, SNPs and protein/RNA baseline expression in target organ.